Onboarding in Five Dimensions

 Unlike most new employees, however, new leaders will succeed or fail based on the quality of the relationships they develop and sustain.
 Leaders get things done by working with and through others.
 They must develop and nurture relationships with staff members, Board members, donors, constituents and often many others—government officials, other nonprofit leaders, etc. Of course, this process continues well beyond the onboarding, but the early months are a critical time to engage with others when they are most receptive and to set expectations for the future.

-Beyond the basics—management, financial literacy, HR, Board engagement, Development—the new leader’s skill deficiencies should be considered in the context of existing organizational capacity.
-In more sophisticated organizations, the new leader’s weaknesses in particular areas can be mitigated by capable senior staff.
+Generally, the best approach to an identified weakness will be to develop a mitigation strategy.
+Learning new skills can be difficult and time consuming and developing those skills to a high level of competence can take years.
+In more complex organizations, the new leader’s weaknesses in particular areas can be mitigated by capable senior staff.
 In smaller organizations, external consulting support may make the most sense.

-As urgent as it may seem, focusing on skill growth during onboarding may prove difficult.
-An appropriate approach will balance the extent of the deficit, the risks to the organization posed by the deficit, the other demands of the onboarding process and the day to day responsibilities of running the organization.
+Determining how best to address a skill weakness will need to balance the extent of the deficit, the risks to the organization posed by the deficit, the other demands of the onboarding process and the day to day responsibilities of running the organization.

 Existing dysfunction which may present as poor morale, ineffective management, a lack of clarity around impact or direction, etc.

-The new leader and Board will also need to define an effective working culture.
-How do they view each others’ roles?
-How do they communicate?
-How often?
+The Board and the new leader will need to define a shared approach to their common objective of successfully leading the organization.
+What do they expect from each other and from themselves?
+To what extent are they each territorial?
 What level of engagement is appropriate with other staff?
 How do they navigate conflict?

 Change Management.
 Onboardings that require significant elements of change management can be extraordinarily difficult.
 Ideally, change can be planned and implemented based on a deep understanding of the underlying information and culture and navigated through existing relationships characterized by mutual respect and trust with channels for honest feedback firmly established.